The Impact of Water in the Crawl Space on Home Value

 - Crawl Space and Foundation: Fix moisture issues in the crawl space or foundation that can cause structural problems later.
 Consider using encapsulation to prevent more trouble and to make the home more solid.

 - Mold Remediation: Mold looks bad and can be a health risk.
-Remove it completely and fix the source of moisture to stop mold from coming back.
+Obliterate it and fix the source of moisture to stop mold from returning.

 - Drainage Solutions: Make sure water drains properly around the house.
 Simple things like cleaning gutters or adding downspout extensions can help a lot.